How to Get 360 Hair Waves for Black Men

 Some people may want to use a small hand mirror to see the back of their hair, by using another mirror in front of them at the same time.

-Lastly, remember, waves have to be prevented from dryness and maintain moisture most of the time.
+Remember, waves have to maintain moisture and luster most of the time.

 Thank you for stopping by!
 Feel free to comment with any questions below.